Home :: Budget Hostel Accommodation :: What is Airbnb?

 I first check Airbnb.

-If you’ve heard enough and want to sign up right away, click here – it’s free – and have a browse (and grab your $25 discount).
+If you’ve heard enough and want to sign up right away, click here – it’s free – and have a browse (and grab your $35 discount on your first booking).
 Or keep reading while I unpack Airbnb’s

 What is Airbnb, exactly?